- Observational Research

 According to Cold Dark Matter (CDM) cosmology, structure in the Universe grows from the “bottom up”, with small galaxies merging to form larger ones.
 Evidence of such mergers can be seen in faint streams and filaments visible around the Milky Way Galaxy and the nearby M31 galaxy.

 But the CDM model predicts that we should see more of this structure than is currently observed.
 However, images obtained using even the largest, most advanced telescopes today contain scattered light that may be hiding this faint structure.

 Dragonfly is designed to reveal the faint structure by greatly reducing scattered light and internal reflections within its optics.
 It achieves this using commercially available Canon 400mm lenses with unprecedented nano-fabricated coatings with sub-wavelength structure on optical glasses.

 Also, Dragonfly images a galaxy through multiple lenses simultaneously—akin to a dragonfly’s compound eye—enabling further removal of unwanted light.
 The result is an image in which extremely faint galaxy structure is visible.

 The array began imaging targets in 2013 from its home at the New Mexico Skies hosting facility.
 Images have shown Dragonfly is at least ten times more efficient than its nearest rival and will be able to detect faint structures predicted by current merger models.

-Funding for the Dragonfly project is provided by DAA Prof. Roberto Abraham’s NSERC Discovery Grant, with initial funds provided by the Dunlap Institute and Yale University, and an NSERC equipment grant awarded in 2013.
+Funding for Dragonfly was provided by Abraham’s NSERC Discovery Grant, with initial funds provided by the Dunlap Institute and Yale University, and NSERC equipment grants awarded in 2014 and 2016.